-- Your data is the most important thing on your computer. - O Have backups. - All Mac users should be using Time Machine. - O PC Users should be using Windows Backup. - DISASTER RECOVERY solutions and require an external HD to work.
+- Your data is the most important thing on your computer. - Have backups. - All Mac users should be using Time Machine. - PC Users should be using Windows Backup. - Both of these programs are DISASTER RECOVERY solutions and require an external HD to work.